hsaikia/XewaliChess/README.md

 # XewaliChess
-Xewali is a Chess Engine which learns to play the game using deep reinforcement learning and MCTS.
-Move generation code is from this repository : https://github.com/daylen/stockfish-mac/tree/master/Chess
+Xewali is a Chess Engine which uses MCTS and (currently) a static evaluation function.
+I hope to improve the program to use a neural network and learn the evaluation function using deep reinforcement learning.
+The move generation code is from the Stockfish repository : https://github.com/daylen/stockfish-mac/tree/master/Chess